notneat/arduino/README.md

-# arduino
+# Arduino
-The code for my arduino projects are here
+The code for my arduino projects are here.